AmmarAbouZor/tui-journal/README.md

 - Create, edit, and delete entries easily.
 - Keybindigs is a combination of VIM and Emacs motions (VIM for navigation and Emacs for editing texts in edit-mode).
 - See the keybindings from inside the app
-- Cross-platform compatibility (Windows, macOS, Linux).
+- Cross-platform compatibility (Windows, macOS, Linux, NetBSD).

 ## Roadmap